sahilsaxena21/channel_spend_optimization/README.md

 | Facebook | 0.95 | 0.06 |
 | Google | 0.81 | 0.09 |

-Utilizing the predictive model, the optimal spend across the channels for a marketing budget of $5,000 is as follows:
+Utilizing the cost curves, optimal spend across the channels for a marketing budget of $5,000 is as follows:

 | Channel | Optimal Ad Spend  |
 | ---   | :-: |